atristannewman/yummly/README.md

 ## To Dos
 1. More granualar error handling when it comes to malformed data.
 2. Figure out what is going on with the Network Monitor.
-I couldn't get it to consistently report when toggling wifi in simulator and side loading form path.status
+I couldn't get it to consistently report when toggling wifi in simulator and side loading from path.status
 3. Build out the ui and make use of the youtube video urls sent in the recipe objects.
-Something like when the user taps or holds to scroll the video of that recipe starts paying in the cell.
+Something like when the user taps or holds to scroll the video of that recipe starts playing in the cell.
 4. Filtering and sorting.
 I ran out of time on this one.
 Sorting by cuisine and name, then filtering by cuisine.
 5. Dark mode
+6. Scroll to top button that appears at 10% scroll
+7. More white space around the AppIcon.
+It looks crowded.
+8. Shadow to text and implementing Roboto